bespon/bespon_website/docs/index.md

   * **Sections and key paths** for conveniently representing nested data structures, without ending up with bracket soup or half a page width of indentation.
+  * **Inheritance**.
+Shared default or fallback values only need to be specified once.
+  * **Optional support for aliases and circular references** to avoid data duplication and allow complex data relationships.
+  * **Round-trip support.** Programmatically replace keys or values, or access or even modify comments – while keeping *all* layout and comments.
   * **"Acceptable" performance** even when completely implemented in an interpreted language (see the [benchmarks](index.md#benchmarks)).